Description

 History and Origin

 Thomas Nuttall first described SASSAFRAS albidum in 1818 under the name Laurus albida.
-Christian Gottfried Daniel Nees von Esenbeck gave it the current name in 1836.
+Christian Gottfried Daniel Nees von Esenbeck gave it its current name in 1836.

-S. albidum finds its origins in eastern North America: Ontario (Canada) and many states of the United States of America in this region.
+Other synonyms include: Laurus sassafras, S. albidum var. molle , S. officinalis or even S. variifolium.
+S. albidum originates from eastern North America: Ontario (Canada) and numerous states in the United States of America in this region.

-It is found in very different habitats: Forests, bare lands or even erosion lands.
+It can be found in very different habitats: forests, wastelands, bare land or even erosion sites.

-Then, some indigenous peoples used the branches as chewing wood.
-Substances from the bark are sometimes used in toothpastes.
+Furthermore, some indigenous peoples used the branches as chewing sticks.
+Sometimes, substances from the bark are used in toothpastes.

 Safrole also provides raw materials for the production of Ecstasy (MDMA).
-As such, the trade in Sassafras extracts is prohibited in the European Union.
+As such, the trade of sassafras extracts is banned in the European Union.

-Finally, sassafras wood can be used in making instruments.
+Finally, sassafras wood can be used in the manufacture of instruments.

 Reviews